tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 ### 6. Student Do: IPFS + Blockchain (15 min)

-In this activity, students will upload a Car TokenURI to IPFS via Pinata and link them to a transaction via their ERC721 contracts.
+In this activity, students will upload a Car TokenURI to IPFS via Pinata, and link them to a transaction via their ERC721 contracts.

 **Instructions:**